 Founded in 2014, Tomcompany distributes and markets fertilizers throughout Mexico.
 Its core business is the import and marketing of nitrogen fertilizers (urea, ammonium sulphate, phosphonitrate) supplemented by the import and distribution of phosphates (DAP, MAP), potash, complex fertilizers and fertilizer blends.
 With main offices in Mexico City, Tomcompany operates through all of Mexico's major ports, including Veracruz and Altamira on the Gulf coast and the Pacific ports of Topolobampo and Manzanillo.
 The company describes its business approach as dynamic, proactive and entrepreneurial.

-Nitrogen fertilizers: urea, ammonium sul-International producers & traders
+International producers & traders